Electric utility: Nuclear energy

 Nuclear energy may be classified as a green source depending on the country.
 Although there used to be much more privatization in this energy sector, after the 2011 Fukushima district nuclear power plant disaster in Japan, there has been a move away from nuclear energy itself, especially for privately owned nuclear power plants.
 The criticism being that privatization of companies tend to have the companies themselves cutting corners and costs for profits which has proven to be disastrous in the worst-case scenarios.
 This placed a strain on many other countries as many foreign governments felt pressured to close nuclear power plants in response to public concerns.
 Nuclear energy however still holds a major part in many communities around the world.

 Customer expectations

-Utilities have found that it isn't simple to meet the unique needs of individual customers, whether residential, corporate, industrial, government, military, or otherwise.
-Customers in the twenty-first century have new and urgent expectations that demand a transformation of the electric grid.
-They want a system that gives them new tools, better data to help manage energy usage, advanced protections against cyberattacks, and a system that minimizes outage times and quickens power restoration.
+Utilities have found it challenging to meet the differing needs of residential, corporate, industrial, government, and military customers.
+In the twenty-first century, customers have developed expectations that place new demands on the electric grid.
+These include access to additional tools, improved data for managing energy use, enhanced cybersecurity measures, and systems designed to reduce outage duration and speed up power restoration.